Neck Lift in Tampa and Saint Petersburg, FL

 As with any surgical procedure, a neck lift will have some post-procedure symptoms and require aftercare.
 Following your surgery, expect to experience minor swelling and bruising.
 Pain will be minimal, but if it turns out to be unbearable, pain medication can be prescribed.

 You can expect all of the symptoms to subside in a matter of a few weeks.

 You may return to work about 10 days after the surgery is performed.
 During the first week after your surgery, limit yourself to light activity around the house.
 It may be up to a month, however, before you can return to your normal rigorous exercise regimen.

 How Much Do Neck Lifts Cost?

-Neck lifts are a cosmetic procedure which are not typically covered under insurance.
-Most patients must pay out of pocket for neck lift surgery.
+Davis Facial Plastic Surgery does not participate in any medical health insurance plans.
 To help you cover the cost of the procedure, we accept CareCredit® financing.
 Dr. Davis accepts payment via cash, check, or credit card, as well.
 For information about the financial options available to you, please contact us.